Delfzijl

 Port of Delfzijl

 There is always something going on in Delfzijl, especially when it comes to culture.
-In and around the heart of the city, you will come across special works of art, such as the monument to Ede Staal on the dike.
-Lovers of architecture will also be in their element, with many Amsterdam School-style buildings scattered around the city.
-Within walking distance of public transport and the city centre, you will find a unique living room museum; 't Hoeske van Opoe Iet.
-Here you can view a unique collection from the period 1735 - 1940/50.
-For a fun night out, you can visit theater De Molenberg, where great films, music performances and theatre shows are regularly programmed.
+In and around the heart of the city you will come across special works of art, such as the monument to Ede Staal on the dike.
+Lovers of architecture will also enjoy themselves here.
+Scattered over the city you will find many buildings in the style of the Amsterdam School.